iterative/dvc.org/static/docs/user-guide/dvcignore.md

 Sometimes you might want DVC to ignore some files while working with the
 <abbr>project</abbr>.
 For example, when working on a <abbr>workspace</abbr> with
 many files in its data directory, you might encounter extended execution time for operations that are as simple as `dvc status`.
-In other case you might want to omit files or folders unrelated to the project (like `.DS_Store` on Mac).
+In other cases you might want to omit files or folders unrelated to the project (like `.DS_Store` on Mac).
 To address these requirements we are implementing `.dvcignore` files handling.
 `.dvcignore` by design works similar way as `.gitignore` does.